nicodem96/Feedback/README.md

 - 👋 Hi, I’m Nicola!
-- 👀 I’m interested in Data Science and Backend Development!
+- 👀 I’m interested in Backend Development and DevOps!
-- 🌱 I’m currently learning Scikit-learn and Django
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Data Science Projects or Web Apps
+- 💞️ I’m looking to collaborate on DevOps projects
 - 📫 How to reach me nicolademuru@gmail.com

 <!---